Table of Contents

-In the middle of July, like we’re getting close to in the mid-90s, and the HVAC having a leak and having no refrigerant, not cooling for the tenant, so preventative maintenance included in those.
+In the middle of July, like we’re getting close to in the mid-90s, and the HVAC having a leak and having no refrigerant, not cooling for the resident, so preventative maintenance included in those.

 Again, if that were to happen.
 You know, how we might handle that down the road, if we’re still not collecting rent as we’re expecting, that’s kind of a bigger subject.

 But again, a rent guarantee is a great offer there.
 So, that’s management fees.